zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/installing-and-configuring-a-bundle.md

 [TOC levels=1-4]

-Now that the [application server has been optimized](./optimizing-the-application-server.md) and the [database has been prepared](./preparing-the-database.md), you can install and deploy it!
-This involves uncompressing the archive (the 7-Zip or gzip bundle file), possibly copying a JDBC driver to the application server, and starting the application server.
-Lastly, DXP 7.2 provides a setup wizard to configure portal essentials.
+Now that the [application server is optimized](./optimizing-the-application-server.md) and the [database server is ready](./preparing-the-database.md), Liferay DXP 7.2 is ready for installation and deployment.
+There are three simple steps:

+1. Uncompress the archive (the 7-Zip or gzip bundle file).
+1. Copy a JDBC driver (if necessary) to the application server.
+1. Start the application server.
+Once the application server has been started, DXP 7.2 provides a setup wizard to configure portal essentials.

-| **Note:** Since bundles are the easiest way to complete an installation, the installation steps here assume you're installing a DXP 7.2 bundle.
-If you plan to install DXP 7.2 manually, please refer to the Installing DXP 7.2 on an application Server article for the application server you're installing on.
+Since bundles are the easiest way to complete an installation, the installation steps here assume you're installing and configuring a DXP 7.2 bundle.

+Download the Liferay Portal CE 7.2 or a trial of the enterprise supported Liferay DXP from the [Community Downloads page](https://www.liferay.com/downloads-community).

+Liferay enterprise subscribers can download Liferay DXP from the [Help Center](https://customer.liferay.com/downloads?p_p_id=com_liferay_osb_customer_downloads_display_web_DownloadsDisplayPortlet&_com_liferay_osb_customer_downloads_display_web_DownloadsDisplayPortlet_productAssetCategoryId=118681159&_com_liferay_osb_customer_downloads_display_web_DownloadsDisplayPortlet_fileTypeAssetCategoryId=118681163).

+To install DXP 7.2 manually, please refer to the corresponding articles for the respective application servers.

 ## Extracting a DXP 7.2 Bundle